Film: A Christmas Carol (2009)

 - 3-D Movie: The third major attempt by Robert Zemeckis, though it does a better job of avoiding the Uncanny Valley than his first attempt, The Polar Express.

-- Alternative Foreign Theme Song: The movie has "Present" by JUJU as its theme song in the Japanese version.
+- Alternative Foreign Theme Song: The Japanese version uses "Present" by JUJU as its theme song.

 - Berserk Button: